nstei/SpheroidScript/docs/syntax.md

 ```
 fun main() {
-//sampleStart
-    val items = listOf("apple", "banana", "kiwifruit")
+    val items = listOf("1st item", "2nd item", "3rd item")
     for (item in items) {
         println(item)
     }
-//sampleEnd
 }
 ```

 </div>

-{:#using-ranges}

 ## Ranges

-Check if a number is within a range using *in*{: .keyword } operator:
+Checking if a number is within a range using `in` operator:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">

 ```
 fun main() {
-//sampleStart
     val x = 10
     val y = 9
     if (x in 1..y+1) {
         println("fits in range")
     }
-//sampleEnd
 }
 ```